tontoko/ticket-app/README.md

-ticket-app for gae deploy
+ticket-app for gke

-# local
+# setup for local

 - windows
   - ```$env:GOOGLE_APPLICATION_CREDENTIALS="[YOUR FIREBASE ADMIN CREDENCIAL FILE]"```
 - linux
   - ```export GOOGLE_APPLICATION_CREDENTIALS="[YOUR FIREBASE ADMIN CREDENCIAL FILE]"```
-- locate your Firebase config file on project root
+- locate your Firebase config file on project root and rename it "ticket-app.ts"